 Energy Arbitration in China

-The Asia-Pacific region is without a doubt becoming the unrivalled centre of the global energy trade.1 By the end of 2040, most of the world’s oil and gas exports will likely be headed to the region.2 China is now the world’s largest oil importer and second-largest oil consumer.
-China’s foreign oil dependency reached 64.4 per cent of its total demand in 2016 and is expected to rise to 70 per cent by 2020,3 and outbound investment in oil and gas in the past few years have reached multibillion dollar levels.
+The Asia-Pacific region is without a doubt becoming the unrivalled centre of the global energy trade.1 Global demand for energy is expected to climb about 25 per cent by the end of 2040, with a significant contribution from the expanding economies in the Asia Pacific region.2 China is now the world’s largest crude oil importer and it is expected that China’s apparent oil demand will continue to rise by 4.6 per cent year on year to hit 600 million metric tonnes (12.05 million barrels per day) in 2018.3 China’s outbound investment in oil and gas in the past few years has reached multibillion-dollar levels.
 There has also been increased activity in shale gas as companies gain more experience and drilling costs decrease.
-Furthermore, China has the largest generating capacity of renewable energy in the world and is by far the number one investor in clean energy.4
+Furthermore, China has the largest generating capacity of renewable energy in the world and is by far the largest force in global clean energy development.4

 The ownership of minerals including oil and gas is vested in the state.
-The three largest national oil companies (NOC) are CNPC, China Petrochemical Corporation (Sinopec) and China National Offshore Oil Corporation (CNOOC).
+The three largest national oil companies (NOC) are China National Petroleum Corporation (CNPC), China Petrochemical Corporation (Sinopec) and China National Offshore Oil Corporation (CNOOC).
 These state-owned enterprises (SOEs) have dominated the entire sector from upstream onshore and offshore exploration and production (E&P) and midstream transportation and refinement, to downstream distribution, retail and marketing.
-Other SOEs such as Sinochem and Yanchang Petroleum continue to expand their presence, and private companies like ENN Group, Bohai Petroleum and Guanghui Energy have emerged and developed, however, their participation remains limited to midstream and downstream activities.
+Other SOEs such as Sinochem and Yanchang Petroleum continue to expand their presence, and private companies like ENN Group, Bohai Petroleum and Guanghui Energy have emerged and developed.
+While upstream exploration has started to open itself to private companies as a result of reform, the participation of private companies remains focused on midstream and downstream activities.

 The midstream and downstream sectors remain dominated by Sinopec and CNPC, although some activities are being opened up to private and foreign investors, such as the construction and operation of gas pipelines and liquefied natural gas (LNG) terminals, crude oil refinement, sales of refined oil and natural gas, and importation of crude oil not subject to the state quota.7 Nevertheless, private investors face difficulties with market access because of high qualification requirements.
 Further, the refined oil and natural gas sectors are partially subject to the pricing and supervisory regulations of the National Development and Reform Commission.